“I received a letter from Social Security saying that I must pay more for Medicare Part B.”

 Social Security uses a special modified adjusted gross income (MAGI) for IRMAA purposes.
-This is the total of tax-exempt interest and adjusted gross income from your income tax statement.
-The threshold in 2021 is $88,000 for an individual filer and $176,000 for a couple.
+This is the total of tax-exempt interest and adjusted gross income from your income tax statement two years prior to the current year.
+The threshold in 2023 is $97,000 for an individual filer and $1942,000 for a couple.
 Social Security looks at the tax return two years prior to the current year.
-For example, Social Security reviewed 2019 tax returns to identify those who are subject to IRMAA in 2021.
-The additional amounts that a higher-income beneficiary pays in 2020 range from $59.40 to $356.40 for Part B.
+For example, Social Security reviewed 2021 tax returns to identify those who are subject to IRMAA in 2023.
+The additional amounts that a higher-income beneficiary pays in 2023 range from $65.90 to $395.60 for Part B.

 Are you paying IRMAA needlessly?
 Learn what you can do if you're paying higher Medicare premiums without actually being a higher-income beneficiary.